simon-h3/gdb-rust/README.md

 Upon running a fresh database, a default set of blocks are 'formatted' allowing for the filling of new node, relationship and attribute blocks.

 There is always a reserved final block at the end for automatic protection on file operations and any buffers causing issues (EOF error etc).

+# Self Notes

+- Not safe from long string sizes, partly due to method of converting strings into char arrays.

+- Sequential access will only get slower over time - potential for sorting, separating and shuffling blocks.